hkhamvan263/hkhamvan263.github.io/a3/README.md

 - Enter a valid operator (+, -, *, /, %).
 - Enter another number, y.
 - Choose whether to continue or exit by clicking ok or cancel.
+    - Ok means yes, and cancel means no.
 - If you choose to exit, a table of your input will be created with a summary.
+    - The summary includes the minimum, maximum, average, and of the results column.
+        - It also includes its total.
+    - Invalid results are excluded from the the summary.
 - You can go back to the homepage after the table has been created.